 Examples of high-ticket business include:

 - Auto accessories and parts

 - Luxury goods and services, such as private planes and travel

 - Tech support

 - Tickets for flights, concerts, excursions

 Applying for a high-ticket merchant account

-- A bank letter or a pre-printed voided check
+- A bank attestation or void check

 - SSN (Social Security Number) or EIN (Employer Identification Number)